Rent safe and private dog parks hosted by locals

 Bring your own fresh, clean drinking water

 Some public dog parks offer water bowls or water fountains for your dog, but it’s a good idea to pack some of your own just in case.
 Never leave your dog’s hydration up to chance — especially on warm days during Las Vegas summer sun.
-Shade is not always available.
+Shade is not always available, and heat stroke can quickly harm your pup's system.

 Put your dog in a collar or harness with ID tags